The Peralta Community College District Governing Board

 Dyana Delfín Polk

 Dyana Marie Delfín Polk is a third-generation Mexican-American community college graduate, public education advocate, and political organizer.
 She received her Associate’s degree from Merced College, her Bachelor’s Degree in American History and Chicano Studies from UC Berkeley, and her Master’s degree in Public Policy from Mills College.
 As a community college student, she advocated for transferable courses to the UC system when they were at risk of being cut at her campus, which began her work as an education advocate.
-Dyana recently worked as Associate Executive Director at HOMEY, a violence prevention nonprofit serving Latinx and African American youth in San Francisco’s Mission District, addressing systemic violence in communities of color and providing a pathway for at-risk youth to pursue education.
-Currently, she works as a legislative aide in the Office of Berkeley Mayor Jesse Arreguín, working on education and health policy as well as constituent services.
+Most recently, Dyana served as a legislative aide in the Office of Berkeley Mayor Jesse Arreguín, working on education and health policy.
+Currently, she is a consultant for various East Bay nonprofits, advising on nonprofit management and violence prevention strategies rooted in social and racial justice.
+In addition, she is on the Board of Directors for the Multicultural Institute, a Berkeley-based nonprofit working with Latino immigrant families, day laborers and domestic workers increase access to opportunities through workforce development and education.
 Dyana represents the North Berkeley Hills, parts of Elmwood, Claremont, and parts of North Oakland and Montclair.
 She is a longtime resident of Berkeley’s Northside neighborhood and is active in local politics.
 Term began 12/08/2020.
 Current term ending 12/2024.

 Trustee – Area 7